Humphrey School End of the Year Awards

 Papers are judged by a faculty committee for strength of writing and analysis and importance of the problem addressed.
 A $500 award is given at the end of the academic year.

 Please submit a copy of the paper and a brief statement about why the paper or project represents important work and the qualities that led you to nominate it for the award.
-Required materials should be submitted electronically to the Humphrey Career and Student Success Office at [email protected].
+Required materials should be submitted through the Central Nominating Form.

 Award Information